library(palmerpenguins)

 #> Mazda RX4 Wag 21.0 6 160 110 3.90 2.875 17.02 0 1 4 4

 #> Datsun 710 22.8 4 108 93 3.85 2.320 18.61 1 1 4 1The car names (“Mazda RX4”, etc.) are row names, not a column.
-This causes problems: row names can’t contain duplicates, they’re silently dropped by many functions, and they behave differently from columns.
-You can’t filter by row name without extra syntax.
+They look like data, they smell like data, but they live in a separate metadata slot that can’t contain duplicates, gets silently dropped by many functions, and behaves nothing like a real column.
+You can’t filter by row name without extra syntax, and you can’t have two rows with the same label.

 Pretend row names don’t exist.
 If something is data, put it in a column. tibble::rownames_to_column() converts row names to a proper column when you inherit a dataset that uses them.